oauthstuff/draft-ietf-oauth-security-topics/introduction.md

 ## Structure

-The remainder of this document is organized as follows: The next section summarizes the most important recommendations of the OAuth working group for every OAuth implementor.
+The remainder of this document is organized as follows: The next section summarizes the most important best practices for every OAuth implementor.
 Afterwards, the updated the OAuth attacker model is presented.
 Subsequently, a detailed analysis of the threats and implementation issues that can be found in the wild today is given along with a discussion of potential countermeasures.

 ## Conventions and Terminology